yochie/yochie.github.io/legal.md

 {% else %}

-We do not collect any data about you or use any cookies.
+I do not collect any data about you or use any cookies.

 {% endif %}

 **CHANGES**

-We may update this privacy policy from time to time for personal, operational, legal, or regulatory reasons.
+I may update this privacy policy from time to time for personal, operational, legal, or regulatory reasons.

 **CONTACT US**

-For more information about our privacy practices or if you have questions, please contact us by email at <a href="mailto:{{ site.email }}">{{ site.email }}</a>.
+For more information about my privacy practices or if you have questions, please contact me by email at <a href="mailto:{{ site.email }}">{{ site.email }}</a>.